verbb/formie/docs/guides/configuration/project-config-environment-and-control-panel-settings.md

 Integration settings can reference Craft env syntax (`$STRIPE_SECRET_KEY`) in the CP; values are resolved when Formie reads them, not stored in exported project YAML.

-## After copying a database between environments
+## After Copying a Database Between Environments

 Database copies are common for staging refreshes or bad promotions.
 Treat this as a checklist, not an automatic sync: